da1rren/media-server/README.md

 ### Cronjob
 Run `crontab -e` & add `@reboot /home/darren/repos/media-server/cron.sh` then run `loginctl enable-linger` to make the pods start at start up.
 As podman wont auto start them as its daemonless.
 We need to enable-linger as systemctl remove the users temporary directories when the aren't logged in.

+### Install a github agent
+Then it will auto update when we push new caddy builds.